OGRECave/ogre/Docs/src/scripts.md

 # Loading scripts

 Scripts are loaded when resource groups are initialised: OGRE looks in all resource locations associated with the group (see Ogre::ResourceGroupManager::addResourceLocation) for files with the respective extension (e.g. ’.material’, ’.compositor’, ..) and parses them.
-If you want to parse files manually, use the `parseScript` method of the according manager.
+If you want to parse files manually, use Ogre::ScriptCompilerManager::parseScript.

+The file extension does not actually restrict the items that can be specified inside the file; e.g. %Ogre is perfectly fine with loading a particle-system from a ’.compositor’ file - but it will lead you straight to maintenance-hell if you do that.
+The extensions, however, do specify the order in which the scripts are parsed, which is as follows:

+1. "*.program"
+2. "*.material"
+3. "*.particle"
+4. "*.compositor"
+5. "*.os"

 # Format {#Format}